beatriznonato/anticipation-calculator/README.md

 <p>
-  Today Hash customers need to know how much it costs to anticipate a transaction, and for that, it was necessary to develop an anticipation calculator so that they are able to know what amounts they will receive if they choose to anticipate receipt.:moneybag:
+  Today Hash customers need to know how much it costs to anticipate a transaction, and for that, it was necessary to develop an anticipation calculator so that they are able to know what amounts they will receive if they choose to anticipate receipt. :moneybag:
 </p>

 ## Portuguese original challenge paper complete